api-evangelist/website/_posts/2024-09-03-an-api-governance-job-posting-template.markdown

 - x years demonstrated technical background
 - Awareness and passion for latest API technology
 - Have a passion for leading and evangelizing
-- You are a effective communicator with peopleHave an attention to detail across your work
+- You are a effective communicator with people
+- Have an attention to detail across your work
 - Enjoying making sense of complex systems
 - Good at simplifying and abstracting complexity
 - Have an endless well of enthusiasm for APIs